Azure/autorest/docs/generate/readme.md

 us the ability to override the configuration file settings from the command line.
 This both simplifies our command line for generation, and allows us to have a standardized set of flags to generate your OpenAPI documents with.

-As you can see in the above example, having to include these flags (i.e. `--input-file`, `--output-folder` etc) every time you generate can be annoying, and if you're trying to have every AutoRest generation standardized, a tiny typo can make a big difference.
+As you can see in the above example, having to include these flags (i.e. `--input-file`, `--output-folder` etc) every time you generate can be cumbersome, and if you're trying to have every AutoRest generation standardized, a tiny typo can make a big difference.
 This is where a configuration file comes in.
 With a configuration file, we can add most, if not all of these flags into one file, where they can persist.

 Lets start with our command line from the previous example, and work on moving these flags into a config file.

 ```
-autorest --input-file=pets.json --python --output-folder=generated/ --namespace=pets
+autorest --input-file=pets.json --python --output-folder=myFolder/ --namespace=pets
 ```

 First step is to create our configuration file.
 The preferred name for a configuration file is `readme.md`, so you may hear these terms interchangeably.